 Tell me you don’t have at least one pair of jeans sitting in your closet, waiting to be hemmed.
 You don’t want to pay someone to hem the jeans for you, but aren’t quite confident in your hemming skills.
 Hence, the jeans continue to sit… Sound familiar?!
 It’s time to learn how to hem jeans, my favorite way!

 No more excuses!
 Give your wardrobe and your confidence a boost by hemming them yourself!
 This easy method of how to hem jeans is both fast and easy, and even allows you to keep the original hem.
-Your jeans will fit like a charm in no time, and soon all your friends will be dropping off their too-long jeans for you to hem!
+Once you learn how to hem jeans and keep the original hem, you’ll never turn back!